KolbyLalonde/SENG-438/A4/Report.md

 <img src="media/M3_class.png" alt="media/M3_class.png" width="600"/>

-### Mutant 3 should be killed is by our containsValueInRange() test
+### Mutant 3 should be killed by our containsValueInRange() test

 <img src="media/M2_test.png" alt="media/M2_test.png" width="600"/>

 ### Explanation

 This mutant survived our unit test case as seen above.
 This particular mutant changes the value of the local variable given as 1 to be a -1.
 This mutant is not caught for our test because the example range we are using is (-5.5,11.1).
 Therefore both 1 and -1 are inside the range.
-So despite adding the mutant the test case will still pass as -5.5 is less than -1.0 and 11.1 is larger than 11.1.
-If we wanted this test case to catch this particular mutant, we would need to choose an example range with a lower bound greater than -1.0 so the mutant would not fall within the range.
+So despite adding the mutant the test case will still pass as -5.5 is less than -1.0 and 11.1 is larger than -1.0.
+If we wanted this test case to kill this particular mutant, we would need to choose an example range with a lower bound greater than -1.0 so the mutant would not fall within the range.
 This would cause the test case to fail and the mutant would be killed.